 Startup registration is much different than a company registration.
 It requires a different level of flexibility, agility and scaleability apart from being investor ready and having startup best practices in place.

-Here is a quick comparison about 2 most popular options.
+Here is a quick comparison of 2 most popular options.

-Connect with us today to get a free assessment of how your startup should be structured before kicking off the incorporation.
+Connect with us to get an assessment of how your startup should be structured before kicking off the incorporation.

 Good to think through some of these points before we interact (helps faster turnaround)

 - How many founders now and in next 2-5 years?

 - Hiring plan with Plan A and Plan B?